Snowflake-Labs/sqltools-snowflake-driver/README.md

 ## To develop

 1. Clone this repository and open it in VS Code.
+2. Run `npm install` to install dependencies.
-2. Press `F5` to start a debuging session.
+3. Press `F5` to start a debuging session.
 This opens a new VS Code window with the SQLTools Snowflake Driver extension loaded.
    Output from the extension with your local changes shows up in the `Debug Console`.
 You can set break points, step through your code, and inspect variables either in the `Debug` view or the `Debug Console`.